-When it comes to getting great curl definition that lasts, there are two important factors to consider: your product selection and application technique.
+When it comes to getting a great curl definition that lasts, there are two important factors to consider: your product selection and application technique.
+One of the hallmarks of the curl definition is wet curls, but maintaining them can be challenging.

 Even though I’m a product junkie with no rehab stint in sight, even I can admit that technique is more important.
 You can have the best curl defining products at your fingertips, but if you’re not utilizing and applying them properly, you’ll blame the product for the outcome of your style.